damian-pastorini/reldens-items/README.md

 ## About

 The idea behind this project is to cover the basics on how an inventory system work.
-Using this package you will get the basic set of features and some more advance, for example, some basic features will be:
+Using this package you will get the basic set of features and some more advance, for example:
  - Manage the inventory add / set / remove items.
  - Modify items qty.
  - Have items groups.